Last Christmas

-"Last Christmas" is a song credited to the English duo Wham!, written and recorded by its member George Michael.
-The track was released on 3 December 1984 via CBS Records internationally and as a double A-side via Epic Records with "Everything She Wants" in multiple European countries.
-Andrew Ridgeley, the other half of Wham!, had no involvement in the recording or writing of the record.
-Michael sang, produced, and performed (by use of a sequencer) all of the parts on the record.
+"Last Christmas" is a song by the English duo Wham!, released on 3 December 1984 via CBS Records internationally and as a double A-side via Epic Records with "Everything She Wants" in multiple European countries.
+It was written and produced by the Wham! member George Michael.
+He wrote it in February 1984 about a Christmas breakup and recorded it that August.

-"Last Christmas" initially spent five consecutive weeks at number two on the UK singles chart.
-It was beaten to Christmas number one by the charity single "Do They Know It's Christmas?", on which Michael also performed.
-Wham! donated their royalties to relief efforts for the Ethiopian famine.
+"Last Christmas" spent five consecutive weeks at number two on the UK singles chart.
+It was beaten to Christmas number one by the charity single "Do They Know It's Christmas?" by Band Aid, on which Michael also performed.
+Funds from the sale of "Do They Know It's Christmas" were donated to the 1983–1985 famine in Ethiopia.

-"Last Christmas" re-entered the chart various times in later years, becoming the highest-selling UK single never to reach number one.
-It reached number one on New Year's Day 2021, and became the Christmas number one in 2023, 39 years after its release.
-Combining sales and streams, it also became the third-best selling UK single, with 5.34 million sales, including streams.
+Until 2021, "Last Christmas" was the highest-selling UK single never to reach number one.
+It has entered the UK singles chart every year since 2007, reached number one for the first time on New Year's Day 2021, and became Christmas number one in 2023.
+Combining sales and streams, it also became the third-best selling UK single, with 5.34 million sales.
 In 2024, it became the first song to become Christmas number one for consecutive years.
-"Last Christmas" topped the charts in 15 other countries and reached the top ten in countries including Australia, Canada and the United States.
-It reached number two on the Billboard Global 200 in January 2021.
+"Last Christmas" has also topped the charts in 14 other European countries.
+In December 2025, it reached number one on the Billboard Global 200.

 In the UK, "Last Christmas" was voted eighth on the 2012 ITV television special The Nation's Favourite Christmas Song and voted the most popular 1980s song in Channel 5's Christmas 2020 countdown Britain's Favourite '80s Songs.
-It has been covered by artists including Taylor Swift, Ariana Grande, Whigfield, Crazy Frog and Billie Piper.
+It has been covered by artists including Taylor Swift, Ariana Grande, Whigfield, Crazy Frog, Jimmy Eat World and Billie Piper.

 Composition

-"Last Christmas" describes a Christmastime breakup.
+"Last Christmas" describes a Christmastime break-up.
 The engineer, Chris Porter, said the upbeat rhythm track contrasted against the sadness of unrequited love.
 The same chord progression and melody is used for both the verse and chorus, with no middle eight.